cop-3014c/Lab-10---D-Grades-Only/README.md

 * `n_students` and `n_hws` are how many students and hws there are.
 * For `expected_averages`, fill in an array of values corresponding to each student's average score on those assignments.
 The 0th element of the array should have Student 0's average score, and so on.
 * For `expected_top_students`, fill in an array of all the student IDs, in ascending order, that are tied for highest average score because any of these numbers is an allowable answer.
 If there's only one student with the highest score, this should be an array with one thing in it.
-* For `expected_hw_stats`, fill in a 2D array.
-Each row of the array should be an array with the minimum, maximum, median, and average score for that HW.

 ### Example test case